The HAVEN Free Clinic is a student-run primary care clinic that addresses the health needs of the uninsured and others in the greater New Haven area.

 Marney White, associate professor in the Social and Behavioral Sciences Division, with a student.
-Professor White was named Teacher of the Year by the Class of 2014.

 On the field and off, YSPH students foster teamwork and collaboration.